A locking-free mixed virtual element discretization for the two dimensional elasticity eigenvalue problem: The virtual element approximation

+Consider the family of meshes $\{\mathcal{T}_h(\O)\}_{h>0}$ that partition the polygonal domain $\O$ into polygonal elements $E$, generated via the procedure outlined below.

-The polygonal domain $\Omega$ is partitioned into a polygonal mesh $\mathcal{T}_h$ that is \emph{regular}, in the sense that there exist positive constants $ c, \eta$ such that \begin{enumerate} \item each edge $e \in \partial E$ has a length $h_e \ge c \: h_E$, where $h_E$ denotes the diameter of $E$; \item each polygon $E$ in the mesh is star-shaped with respect to a ball of radius $\eta h_E$. \end{enumerate}
+The mesh $\mathcal{T}_h$ satisfies \emph{regularity properties} defined by positive constants $ c, \chi$, ensuring: \begin{enumerate} \item Any edge $e$ on the boundary $\partial E$ has a length $h_e \ge c \: h_E$, with $h_E$ as the diameter of element $E$; \item Every polygonal element $E$ is star-shaped relative to a ball of radius $\chi h_E$. \end{enumerate}